Antiochian/better-Spotify-recommendations/README.md

 # better-recommendations
-My concept for an improved Spotify recommendation system, using a connected graph of 1.2 million Spotify artists stored in an SQL database.
+My concept for an improved/alternative Spotify recommendation system, using a connected graph of 1.2 million Spotify artists stored in an SQL database.
 You can search for an artist, and it will give you some other artists you might like, with an option to automatically create a playlist as well.

 To run this, you need to firstly fill out the config file provided, and also create an empty folder named "data" in the directory (this is where the database file will go).